-Every great K-Dense Web prompt addresses these six areas:
+Every K-Dense Web prompt should address these six areas:

 - Deliverables - What outputs do you need?

-- Target Audience - Who will consume the results?
+- Target audience - Who will use the results?

 Analyze my data and tell me what's interesting.